donejs/deploy/README.md

 > `deploy` *{Function(package, deploy, options, files, err)}*

-The deploy is where the service's magic happens.
+The deploy function is where the service's magic happens.

 > `package` *{Object}*